d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

   - [ ] Go to the swagger-UI, authorize, run a "GET" request to the companies endpoint and assure that your authorization has worked by assuring that you get a 200 response
 - [ ] If any work on the UI is to be merged, those changes were also documented in the Figma
-- [ ] The local Dev stack still works: execute `startDevelopmentStack.sh` and execute `npm run testpipeline` and `npm run testcomponent` in dataland-frontend
+- [ ] The local Dev stack still works: execute `startDevelopmentStack.sh` and `npm run testcomponent` in dataland-frontend (a bunch of cypress frontend e2e tests fails locally without manually clicking away the cookie banner => meaningless to run testpipeline)
 - [ ] After(!) the cypress tests have passed locally, execute the backend-e2e-tests `./gradlew dataland-e2etests:test`
 - [ ] Locally: Go to the swagger-UI, authorize, run a "GET" request to the companies endpoint and assure that your authorization has worked by assuring that you get a 200 response